 As for renewing your bond, Jet sends a renewal invoice by email and mail before the bond term’s expiration date.
 As long as you pay for renewal, the bond will remain active with the Department of Veteran Affairs.

 Jet works tirelessly to protect fiduciaries against faulty claims.
-Even if the court has requested a bond payout, we assess all documentation provided by the court and the fiduciary before paying out the claim.
+Even if the VA has requested a bond payout, we assess all documentation provided by the VA and the fiduciary before paying out the claim.
 However, as a fiduciary and indemnitor, you will ultimately be required to reimburse Jet Insurance Company for the full claim payout.

 Below is a list of all the fiduciary hubs for the VA across the country, as well as their contact information and lists of each hub’s covered states.
 For all general questions, fiduciaries can contact the VA by phone at (888) 407-0144 or visit their website here.